( Disponible en anglais seulement )

 Beginning on November 1, 2018, organizations to which the Personal Information Protection and Electronic Documents Act (“PIPEDA”) applies will be required to: (i) report to the OPC breaches of security safeguards involving personal information; (ii) notify individuals affected by breaches; and (iii) maintain records of breaches.
 For a more detailed discussion of the upcoming changes, please see our prior analysis (click here).

-The Guidelines include input received through public consultations (see our prior analysis on the draft Guidelines by clicking here).
+The Guidelines include input received through public consultations (see our prior analysis on the draft Guidelines).
 They are divided into six parts and are designed to assist organizations in meeting the new legal requirements.

 Part 1 – Obligations for Reporting Breaches